therealOri/Genter/README.md

 <br />

-Update | 9/9/2022:
+Update | 10/18/2022:
 # New Features.
 If you have an older version of this project, You should update to the current version now!.

 Added:
-> - Overhauled how you will encrypt your passwords.
-It now uses "Password Based Key Derivation" to make a key.
-That key will allow you to encrypt and decrypt your passwords.
-(Don't lose the key and store it somewhere safe).
-You can use keys generated to encrypt whatever..like Locking the database for example.
-> - Removed the need for the env.py file.
-> - Updated the password gen option names to refect what languages you are using.
-(More understandable now) __ __
+> - New Passphrase generation feature!
+Allows you to generate passphrases like Bitwarden!
+> - Added new languages!
+Sri Lankin, and Egyptian Hieroglyphs!
+(Giving us a total of 20! different languages to make passwords from!)
+> - Added a new config option. "wordlst_update".
+This flag (set to false by default) will allow you to always be up to date with the wordlist found here in the repository.
+You can help contibute valid english (for now) words to the list.
+__ __

 <br />